Nick Senzel Player Props: Reds vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 9.5 K/9, the sixth-best in MLB.
+- The 9.5 strikeouts per nine innings compiled by the Rangers pitching staff ranks sixth in the league.

-- The Rangers have the fourth-ranked team ERA among all MLB pitching staffs (3.37).
+- The Rangers have a 3.46 team ERA that ranks sixth among all league pitching staffs.

-- The Rangers surrender the third-fewest home runs in baseball (17 total, 0.8 per game).
+- Rangers pitchers combine to allow the third-fewest home runs in baseball (17 total, 0.8 per game).

-- The Rangers will send Eovaldi (2-2) to the mound for his fifth start of the season.
-He is 2-2 with a 5.40 ERA and 24 strikeouts through 21 2/3 innings pitched.
+- Perez (3-1 with a 3.38 ERA and 19 strikeouts in 21 1/3 innings pitched) gets the start for the Rangers, his fifth of the season.

-- In his most recent appearance on Tuesday, the right-hander tossed six innings against the Kansas City Royals, giving up two earned runs while surrendering seven hits.
+- His last appearance was on Wednesday against the Kansas City Royals, when the lefty tossed 5 2/3 innings, surrendering three earned runs while giving up eight hits.

+- In four games this season, the 32-year-old has amassed a 3.38 ERA and 8 strikeouts per nine innings, while allowing a batting average of .302 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.